2008 Serbian local elections: Pečinci

+Ruma

+A provisional administration was introduced in Ruma in March 2008, following a period in which two rival administrations (respectively led by the Democratic Party and the Serbian Radical Party) claimed to be the legitimate government of the community.
+The leader of the provisional administration was Nenad Borović of the Democratic Party.
+Srđan Nikolić of the Radicals remained in office as mayor during this time.

+The 2008 local elections did not produce a clear winner:

+In June 2008, local Serbian Radical Party leader Aleksandar Martinović and local Democratic Party of Serbia leader Dragan Božić announced a new coalition that would have held a one-seat majority in the local assembly.
+The coalition never came to power; one Radical delegate mysteriously left the area, and the Democratic Party of Serbia later withdrew from the coalition.
+The Democratic Party's attempts to form a new coalition with the Democratic Party of Serbia and the Socialist Party of Serbia also failed.
+Another provisional authority, also led by Borović, was appointed in August 2008 pending a repeat election in November.

+The repeat election was held on 9 November 2008:

+Goran Vuković of the Democratic Party was chosen as mayor in December 2008.

+Aleksandar Martinović led the Radical Party's group in the assembly following the election.

+Šid

+Results of the election for the Municipal Assembly of Šid:

+Milenko Dabić of the Democratic Party was chosen as mayor after the election.
+The local administration was supported by For a European Serbia, the Democratic Party of Serbia, and the Socialist Party of Serbia.
+Dabić was replaced by Nataša Cvjetković in March 2009.

+Stara Pazova

+Results of the election for the Municipal Assembly of Stara Pazova:

+Goran Jović of the Democratic Party was chosen as mayor after the election.

 West Bačka District

 Local elections were held in the one city (Sombor) and all three other municipalities of the West Bačka District.
 The Democratic Party won and formed government in Sombor and Kula, longtime Socialist Party of Serbia mayor Živorad Smiljanić led his party to another victory in Apatin, and the Serbian Radical Party formed an unstable government in Odžaci.
-The last of these local governments fell the following year, and a new election was held in 2010.
+The local administration in Odžaci fell in 2009, and a new election was held the following year.

 Sombor

 Results of the election for the City Assembly of Sombor:

 Dušan Jović, at the time a member of the Democratic Party, was chosen as mayor after the election.
 He was replaced by Nemanja Delić of the same party in November 2009.

 SPO member Žika Gojković was one of the three members elected on the Let's Get Sombor Working Together list.
 He was also elected to the national assembly, and he resigned his seat in the local parliament on 4 July 2008.

 Zlata Đerić of New Serbia appeared in the third position on the "For the Sombor I Want!" list.